si-meone/DiskSpaceInformer/README.md

 0.1s - Added table for output.

-0.1t - Added Jython.
+0.1t - Converted to Jython - and branched that version

-0.1u - removed Jython and added JNLP support
+0.1u - Back to pure Java on main branch and added JNLP support.

 BUGS
 ====